etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 It allows a python function to accept as many function signatures as you supply it.
 Those which are already defined during the declaration of the function would be directly used.
 And those which do not appear within them can be accessed from kwargs.

-By putting the `**kwargs` as an argument in the inner function, you’re basically unwrapping the
+By putting the `**kwargs` as an argument in the inner function, you’re basically unwrapping the dictionary into the function params.

 ```python
 def somefunction(one, two, **kwargs):